New 2025 Maqiano™ Microtuning System - Operating Instructions

 Installing in Upright Piano

-you need to do the same adjustments as for grand piano, and also change the Magnetic Tip when installing on the copper-wound strings etc.
+You need to do the same adjustments as for grand piano, and also change the Magnetic Tip when installing on the copper-wound strings etc.

 In the lower stirings, if there's no pressure bar, you can use the Tool as substitute.
 See the photo!
 Put the two 15x16mm plastic-wrapped magnets on the back of the Tool, attach it to the ends of the strings, above the little pins, move the magnets so that both of them are in ideal positions, then turn the hook behind the strings, and the Tool should stay there firmly.
 Now you can fasten the Mass of the unit there with the Wedge.
 When taking it out, again don't pull by force, you might have to turn the little handle to release the hook, and take the whole thing out simultaneously.